paco0x/vscode-ai-rename/README.md

 ![key-config](./imgs/key-config.png)

-Then, you can simply call `cmd+shift+p`(mac) or `ctrl+shift+p`(win) to call out the command palette, and use command `AI Rename: Rename` to generate the choices for the symbol under cursor, select an item and it'll rename it for you.
+Then, you can simply call `cmd+shift+p`(mac) or `ctrl+shift+p`(win) to call out the command palette, and use command `AI Rename: Rename` to generate the naming suggestions for the symbol under your cursor, select an item and it'll rename it automatically.

-You can bind this command to a shortcut for convenience.
+You can also bind this command to a shortcut for convenience.

 See the Demo: